Young-won/deepbiome/docs/source/installation.rst

 To install deepbiome, run this command in your terminal:

+.. warning:: This installation not works yet.
+I will update pypi after finishing release version of our package.- Youngwon

 .. code-block:: console

+    # for python 3.x

     $ pip install deepbiome

 This is the preferred method to install deepbiome, as it will always install the most recent stable release.